pjreddie/darknet/README.md

 9. After training is complete - get result `yolo-obj_final.weights` from path `build\darknet\x64\backup\`

- * After each 1000 iterations you can stop and later start training from this point.
+ * After each 100 iterations you can stop and later start training from this point.
 For example, after 2000 iterations you can stop training, and later just copy `yolo-obj_2000.weights` from `build\darknet\x64\backup\` to `build\darknet\x64\` and start training using: `darknet.exe detector train data/obj.data yolo-obj.cfg yolo-obj_2000.weights`

+    (in the original repository https://github.com/pjreddie/darknet the weights-file is saved only once every 10 000 iterations `if(iterations > 1000)`)

  * Also you can get result earlier than all 45000 iterations.